Rodrigo Fernandez-Gonzalez

 Research Interests

-Wound repair is a conserved morphogenetic process that involves changes in cell shape, molecular localization and the distribution of mechanical forces to close a gap in a tissue.
-Because wound closure in embryos occurs in the absence of inflammation or scarring, understanding its molecular basis will be of high clinical relevance for surgical recovery and regenerative medicine.
+Wound repair, a conserved morphogenetic process, involves changes in cell shape, molecular dynamics, and mechanical forces to close tissue gaps.
+Since embryonic wound healing occurs without inflammation or scarring, understanding its mechanisms has important implications for surgery and regenerative medicine.

 Current students registered with BME